The dynamic saddle-node bifurcation with noise on the slow variable: Structure of the proofs

 be the first-hitting time of the line $\set{x = x_n}$.
 By the strong Markov property, to obtain the distribution of $y_\tau = y_{\tau_N}$, it is sufficient to know, for each $n\in\set{0,1,\dots,N-1}$, the distribution of $y_{\tau_{n+1}}$, conditionned on the value of $y_{\tau_n}$.

-The analysis of a single \lq\lq slice\rq\rq\ $[x_n, x_{n+1}]$ is performed in detail in Section~\ref{sec:one_slice}.
+\begin{itemize} \item The analysis of a single \lq\lq slice\rq\rq\ $[x_n, x_{n+1}]$ is performed in detail in Section~\ref{sec:one_slice}.
 The main result is Proposition~\ref{prop:moments_ytau}, which provides moment estimates related to $y_{\tau_{n+1}}$, given the value of $y_{\tau_n}$.
 To obtain these estimates, we first analyse the distribution of the time required to reach the section $\set{x = x_{n+1}}$, and then use this information to describe the exit location.
+The main idea in order to describe the transition time is to consider first a linearised process, which reduces, after a time change, to integrated Brownian motion (Section~\ref{ssec:scaling}).
+For this Gaussian process, we can draw on results in~\cite{Durbin85} to describe the density of transition times, using a fixed-point argument (Section~\ref{ssec:linearised}).
+Moments of the transition time can then be computed via the Laplace method (Section~\ref{ssec:linearised_moments}).
+It remains to transfer these results to the nonlinear equation by a comparison argument (Section~\ref{ssec:nonlinear}), and to deduce the moments of $y_\tau$, using in particular martingale arguments (Section~\ref{ssec:slice_moments}).

-Section~\ref{sec:slices} provides the proof of Theorem~\ref{thm:main} by combining the information obtained on each separate slice.
-This yields a recursive relation between moments, that is solved by going backwards in time, starting with the interval $[x_{N-1},x_N]$ and going all the way to $\set{x = x_0}$.
+\item Section~\ref{sec:slices} provides the proof of Theorem~\ref{thm:main} by combining the information obtained on each separate slice.
+We start by precisely defining the partition, as well as a likely event on which the analysis takes place (Section~\ref{ssec:partition}).
+We then obtain a recursive relation between moments, that is solved by going backwards in time, starting with the interval $[x_{N-1},x_N]$ and going all the way to $\set{x = x_0}$.
 The moments can be written as sums over $n$, that are then approximated by integrals.
+Section~\ref{ssec:expectation} contains the analysis of the expectation, while Section~\ref{ssec:variance} is devoted to the variance.

-Finally, Section~\ref{sec:DV} contains an analysis of the functions $D$ and $V$ that appear in Theorem~\ref{thm:main}, and provides the proof of Proposition~\ref{prop:DV}.
-This relies on properties of Airy's equation and Airy functions, that are used to derive explicit expressions for $\partial_y T$ and $\partial_{yy}T$ and analyse their integrals.
+\item Finally, Section~\ref{sec:DV} contains an analysis of the functions $D$ and $V$ that appear in Theorem~\ref{thm:main}, and provides the proof of Proposition~\ref{prop:DV}.
+This relies on properties of Airy's equation and Airy functions, that are used to derive explicit expressions for $\partial_y T$ and $\partial_{yy}T$ using standard perturbation theory (Section~\ref{ssec:T1T2}).
+Section~\ref{ssec:asympt} contains the analysis of their asymptotic expressions in the limit $\xf\to\infty$. \end{itemize}